pajhiwo/python_help/Design_patterns.md

 >>> Object created: <__main__.Singleton object at 0x7f59442d58d0>
 ```
 ## Borg "singleton"
 Borg is also known as **monostate**.
-In the borg pattern, all of the instances are different, but they share the same
+In the borg pattern, all of the instances are different, but they share the same state

 ```python
 class Borg: